andrewmherren/web_module_interface/README.md

 # Web Module Interface

-A flexible, unified interface for web-enabled modules in embedded projects with comprehensive theming and navigation systems.
+A flexible, unified interface for web-enabled modules in embedded projects with comprehensive theming, navigation, and authentication systems.

 ## Overview